MyEtherWallet/knowledge-base/source/_posts/en/diving-deeper/how-to-interact-with-multisig-contract.md

 * In the `Data` field, type `0x`.
 This sets it to empty.
 * Leave the `Value in ETH` as `0`.
 * Click `Write`.
-* Click `Generate Transaction`, confirm the transaction, and send.
+* Confirm the transaction and send.

 **Step 5.** Click the Transaction ID that outputs with the ‘Success’ message.
 Copy this ID.